helionox-org/penpot-tailwind-token-system/README.md

 - **Purpose:** This set acts as the single source of truth for all raw Tailwind values (colors, spacing, font sizes, etc.).

-- **Usage:** Do !\*not! use these tokens directly in your designs.
+- **Usage:** Do !*not*! use these tokens directly in your designs.
 It exists only to be referenced by the Foundation set.

 ### 2. `Foundation`